crashoverride777/swifty-ads/README.md

 ```

-Note: If you are only using RewardVideos and not Interstitial ads make sure you are uncomment the code in the init method that setsUp the SDK.
+Note: If you are only using RewardVideos and not Interstitial ads make sure you are uncomment the code in the init method that setsUp the SDK in AppLovinReward.swift.

 # Set the DEBUG flag?

-Dont forget to setup the "-D DEBUG" custom flag or the helper will not work as it will not use the AdUnitIDs.
+Dont forget to setup the "-D DEBUG" custom flag or the helper will not work as it will not use the AdUnitIDs or hide print statements.

 # When you submit your app to Apple